-Maintaining a perennial flower bed is an activity that can be quite simple or considerably more involved if gardening is an activity you enjoy.
-Confined to the bare minimum, maintaining a flower bed requires just a few minutes each week and maybe another hour or two once a month.
-A flower bed can be maintained perfectly well with this kind of approach.
+Maintaining a perennial flower bed is an activity that can be quite simple or considerably more involved, depending on whether gardening is an activity you enjoy and how much time you have to keep it properly maintained.
+Confined to the bare minimum for a small flower bed, maintaining it requires just a few minutes each week and maybe another hour or two once a month.
+A small flower bed can be maintained perfectly well with this kind of approach.

 However, many gardeners find the work so relaxing and grounding that gardening quickly becomes an enjoyable hobby beyond just getting better curb appeal.
 You may start to treasure time in the garden as a way to relax at the end of a workday and even as a source of exercise.
 The physical motions of gentle stretching and reaching used in maintaining a flower garden can be a form of yoga, right down to the relaxed, philosophic attitude it fosters.

-In other words, you can spend just two or three hours each month or the same amount of time tinkering daily in your garden.
+In other words, you can spend just two or three hours each month doing other exercise or the same amount of time tinkering daily in your garden.
 Generally, maintaining a flower bed is best approached by looking at the activities on a daily, weekly, monthly and seasonal basis.

 Flower bed maintenance can be practiced in a bare-bones kind of way that requires just a few tools and materials or engaged as a more serious hobby with specialized tools and materials added as your interest grows.
-For example, if you have moved into a new home with an existing perennial flower bed, you can maintain it just fine with only a hand trowel and cultivator tool, a bypass pruner and a jug of balanced water-soluble fertilizer.
+For example, if you have moved into a new home with an existing perennial flower bed, you may be able to maintain it just fine with only a hand trowel and cultivator tool, a bypass pruner, and water-soluble fertilizer.

 A more serious garden hobbyist (though not yet an expert) might gradually assemble the following:

 - Compost or another mulching material

 - Small garden shovel

 - Garden knife

 - Garden hose with adjustable spray head